Here are 11 ways that you can spend your tax refund wisely, and save for your future, including saving in an IRA, working on an E-Fund.

 Money and romance.
 Why is it that our society seems to be clueless about the former and starved for the latter?
 Why is it that the moment these two topics are combined, the result can sometimes be as gut-jarring as a breakup?
 I believe it’s partly due to our society’s warped perspective that in order […]

-My biggest philosophy in personal finance is front loading your life.
+My biggest philosophy in personal finance is front-loading your life.
 But I’m not perfect.
 I’ve hinted at my first car purchase, but let me go into more detail about it.
-This single purchase probably set me back $10,000 to $20,000 more than it should have, at a time when I didn’t need to waste […]
+This single purchase probably set me back $10,000 to $20,000 more than it should have, at a time when I didn’t need to waste that […]

 Have you completed your Christmas shopping yet, or are you still scrambling to get it all done?
 If you’ve completed it, did you manage to stay within budget?
 If you’re like most Americans, the answer is no. That means come January, you’ll go out to get the mail every day with fear in your heart. […]

 The IRS claims that the average tax refund for individuals is almost $3,000.
-For many Americans, that is a windfall amount of money to receive, almost like a raise.
-While I don’t technically condone any of these ways to spend $3,000, I would love to hear stories if anyone has tried to do this! […]
+For many Americans, that is a windfall amount of money to receive — almost like a raise.
+While I don’t technically condone any of these ways to spend $3,000, I would love to hear stories if anyone has tried to do these!
+1. […]